 Safety should be a top priority in assisted living communities.
 Ask about the different security procedures in place in case of an emergency (medical, fire, etc.), as well as safety features (alarms, call buttons, locked doors, etc.) This is especially important in communities with memory care, as residents may wander off or need a higher level of supervision to stay safe.

+The level of training caregiver staff receive can vary widely from community to community.
+Ask if members of the team receive any training, and if so, what kind.
+You want to make sure staff are qualified to handle the needs of your loved one.
 This is also an opportunity to ask if there are registered nurses or other medical professionals on staff who can provide care if needed; according to Paying for Senior Care, government research has concluded “that residing in an assisted living community with a full-time Registered Nurse (RN) who provides care to residents reduces a resident’s likelihood of going to a nursing home, or to some other setting, roughly by 50%.”

 In addition to trained staff, you also want to make sure there is enough staff.
 Asking about the staff to resident ratio will give you a better idea of the assisted living community’s resources and if your loved one will receive the amount of attention and care they need.